Muskeg: Description

-Although at first glance muskeg resembles a plain covered with short grasses, a closer look reveals a bizarre and almost unearthly landscape.
-Small stands of stunted and often dead trees, which vaguely resemble bonsai, grow where land protrudes above the water table, with small pools of water stained dark red scattered about.
-Its grassland appearance invites the unwary to walk on it, but even the most solid muskeg is spongy and waterlogged.
-Traveling through muskeg is a strange and dangerous experience for the unaccustomed.
+Although, at first glance, muskeg resembles a plain covered with short grasses, a closer look reveals a bizarre and almost unearthly landscape.
+Small stands of stunted (often-dead) trees, which vaguely resemble natural bonsai, grow where land protrudes above the water table, with small pools of water (stained dark red) scattered about.
+Its grassland appearance invites the unwary to tread on it; however, even the most solid muskeg is spongy and waterlogged.
+Traveling through muskeg is a strange and dangerous experience, for the unaccustomed.
 Muskeg can grow atop bodies of water, especially small ponds and streams.
-Because of the water beneath, the muskeg surface sometimes ripples underfoot.
-Thinner patches allow large animals to fall through, becoming trapped under the muskeg and drowning.
-Moose are at a special disadvantage in muskeg due to their long legs, minimal hoof area, and great weight.
+Because of the water beneath, the muskeg surface sometimes moves and ripples underfoot.
+Thinner patches can collapse under significant weight, and cause larger animals to fall-through and become trapped underneath, drowning if an escape route is not found.
+Moose are at a particular disadvantage, with their preferred diet of aquatic plants and grasses possibly drawing them dangerously near to muskeg; due to their long legs, minimal hoof area, and great weight, they are at great risk of falling and drowning.
 Hunters and hikers may occasionally encounter young moose in muskeg-covered ponds submerged up to their torsos or necks, having been unaware of the unstable ground.

 Surface strength

 Muskeg can be a significant impediment to transportation.
-During the 1870s, muskeg in Northern Ontario was reported to have swallowed a railroad engine whole when a track was laid on muskeg instead of clearing down to bedrock.
+Legend holds that during the 1870s, muskeg in Northern Ontario swallowed a train and a thousand feet of track whole when a track was accidentally laid on muskeg.

 Many other instances have been reported of heavy construction equipment vanishing into muskeg in the spring as the frozen muskeg beneath the vehicle thawed.
 Construction in muskeg-laden areas sometimes requires the complete removal of the soil and filling with gravel.
 If the muskeg is not completely cleared to bedrock, its high water content will cause buckling and distortion from winter freezing, much like permafrost.

 One method of working atop muskeg is to place large logs on the ground, covered with a thick layer of clay or other stable material.
 This is commonly called a corduroy road.
 To increase the effectiveness of the corduroy, prevent erosion, and allow removal of material with less disturbance to the muskeg, a geotextile fabric is sometimes placed down before the logs.
 However temporary winter access roads on muskeg (ice road), created by clearing the insulating snow and allowing the muskeg to freeze, are more commonly used as they are cheaper to construct and easier to decommission.
 Water is often sprayed on these roads to thicken the ice allowing heavy trucks and equipment to safely access remote sites in the winter.